ztomer/scripts/README.md

 * **stopwatch.py** - trivial stopwatch script
 * **update_git.sh** - update all git repositores (that were mostly cloned from Github.
 Such is life)
 * **update_python_packages.py** - updates all install Python3 packages, assuming you're using the same exact setup as me.
 * **view_bookmarks.py** - opens all URLS in a bookmarks file in new tabs.
-I use it to associate reference lists to projects.
+I use it to associate reference lists to projects, but you dont *have* to